Uninett/Argus/docs/development/howtos/federated-logins.rst

 We only know of SAML-support.

 * Apache: see mod_auth_mellon
-* Nginx: See nginx-saml
+* Nginx: see nginx-saml

 Internally with the help of a library
 ======================================

 We use the 3rd party framework `python-social-auth`_, aka. ``PSA``, for handling federated logins/logouts internally.
-The minimum dependenc is `social-auth-core`.
+The minimum dependency is `social-auth-core`.

 The settings-files add support for easier configuration of the OAuth2 provider